Denny Rehberg: Tenure

 Rehberg opposes same-sex marriage, and supports a constitutional amendment defining marriage as between one man and one woman.
 He voted against the Local Law Enforcement Hate Crimes Prevention Act of 2007, a bill that amends the Federal definition of a hate crime to include gender identity and sexual orientation.
 The bill passed, 237 to 180.
-In the Dec.
-26, 1994, issue of Newsweek, p.
-83, then Lt.
-Governor Rehberg was quoted as saying, "The problem with AIDS is: you got it, you die.
+In the December 26, 1994, issue of Newsweek, p.
+83, then lieutenant governor Rehberg was quoted as saying, "The problem with AIDS is: you got it, you die.
 So why are we spending money on the issue?" when discussing cuts to the state's hospital budget.